 And again I am lucky.
 Moose on the loose!

-When you're on these narrow back roads and you see a car pull off to the side, you know right away they've spotted wildlife.
+When you're on these narrow back roads and you see a car or pickup pull off to the side, you know right away they've spotted wildlife.
 It just never ceases to enchant!

 Never gets old!